Thames Trader: Mechanicals and wheelbase types

 The Thames Trader model range covered weights from 2 to 7 tons, powered by either petrol or diesel engines in four- or six-cylinder guises.
 The lower-weight vehicles were available with 118- and 138-inch wheelbases, the heavy weight vehicle with 138-, 152- and 160-inch wheelbases; there was also a 108-inch tipper wheelbase.
 In addition there was a low-frame chassis model – typically used for furniture van bodywork.

+The engines were all from the Dagenham engine family, originally developed for the Fordson tractor in 1952 but updated to Mark 2 specifications for the Thames Trader.
+All have a 115 mm stroke; the petrol engines received a 95 mm bore and the diesels 100 mm.
+The four-cylinder petrol engine displaces 3.261 L and initially produced 68 bhp at 2,800 rpm, while the six-cylinder petrol is of 4.891 L and produces 110 bhp at 2,800 rpm.
+The smaller diesel is of 3.613 L and produces 70 bhp at 2,500 rpm, the 6D engine displaces 5.419 L and produces 100 bhp at 2,500 rpm.
+The engines were mounted at a 45° slant to allow for more space above.

 Mk2

 A Mk 2 version was introduced in mid-1962.
 Externally it is very easy to differentiate between Mk1 and Mk2 versions; the Mk1 has the words THAMES TRADER in red on a chrome strip along the bottom of the bonnet opening and the white painted grill between the headlights has a vertical divider with a red circular badge with 4 stars, whereas the Mk2 has just the word THAMES under the bonnet, and TRADER in white letters spaced out between the headlights replacing the divider and badge.
-The Mk2 Diesel engined variants had either a 4D or 6D chrome badge on each front wing, on the Mk1 it was a squarish chrome badge with either a red painted 4, 6, 4D or 6D to indicate the engine configuration.
+The Mk2 Diesel engined variants had either a 4D or 6D chrome badge on each front wing, on the Mk1 it was a squarish chrome badge with either a red painted 4, 6, 4D, or 6D to indicate the engine configuration.
 The lower edge of the badge had a horizontal chrome strip running the length of the lower part of the wing.

 Normal Control models

-Ford commenced production of the Thames Trader NC at the Dagenham factory in England in 1962.
-It used the cabin developed by Ford Germany for their slow-selling Ford Köln truck.
+Ford commenced production of the Thames Trader NC at the Dagenham factory in England in early 1962.
+It used the cabin developed by Ford Germany for their slow-selling Ford Köln truck, which had been discontinued in 1961.
 The NC designation indicated "normal control", as opposed to "forward control".
+The lighter duty Thames NC was initially fitted only with the four-cylinder petrol or diesel engine, now producing 73 and 70 bhp respectively.
+The first models ranged between 1.5 and 5 LT capacity and replaced the earlier, semi-forward control Thames Trader of the same weights.
 After the discontinuation of the Thames brand in 1965 the NC was re-designated as the K Series.
-Ford Europe would not step in again on the normal control heavy-duty van segment until 1973 with the Ford A-Series, which was based on the smaller Ford Transit.
+Ford Europe did not return to the market segment for normal control heavy-duty vans until 1973 with the Ford A-Series, which was based on the smaller Ford Transit.